Zoddy/scylio/README.md

 ## Internationalization / i18n

-The defualt locale is en_US.
-If you want to change this:
+The default locale is en_US.
+If you are using no parameter, you will get the current setted locale.
+With one parameter you set the locale.

-    :setLocale('de_DE')
+    :locale() // will return 'en_US'

-And to get it:
+    :locale('de_DE') // set locale and return 'de_DE'

-    :getLocale() // will return 'de_DE'
+    :locale() // will return 'de_DE'

 ### Localization / l10n